Cigoler/product-catalog/src/content/products/024-IT-The-Clown-Head-Light.md

 ---
 title: 'IT The Clown Head'
-description: 'The quirky character from the dead.
-Beetlejuice.
-Awesome light box with an optional sandworm stand.
-Great item for any movie fan'
+description: 'We all float down here.
+Iconic clown from the horror series IT the Clown.
+This LED light box is a great gift for horror fans.'
 category: 'LED Light Box'
 subcategory: 'Standard'
 catalogue number: '024'